simbaja/gehome/README.md

 ### GeAppliance(mac_addr, client)
 Representation of a single appliance
- * `mac_addr: Union[str, slixmpp.JID]` The appliance's MAC address, which is what GE uses as unique identifiers
+ * `mac_addr: str` The appliance's MAC address, which is what GE uses as unique identifiers
  * `client: GeBaseClient` The client used to communicate with the device
 #### Useful Methods
  * `decode_erd_value(erd_code: ErdCodeType, erd_value: str)` Decode a raw ERD property value.